Berkeley-CS61B/website-sp24/projects/proj3/index.md

 ### 3B Grader

-3B is due on **November 27th at 11:59 PM** for 9 points.
+3B is due on **April 22nd at 11:59 PM** for 9 points.
 It will test:

 - `getWorldFromInput` recreates the same world given the same seed and same movements multiple times
 - `getWorldFromInput` creates different worlds given different seeds and different movement